 - Certified Energy Manager

-Mr. Lawson works with KPPC through the University of Louisville J.B.
+Mr. Beebe works with KPPC through the University of Louisville J.B.
 Speed School of Engineering Cooperative Education Program.
-Mr. Lawson, in his junior year of study at UofL, provides support on environmental sustainability assessments by surveying processes/equipment during on-site assessments, performing calculations, co-authoring assessment reports and providing research for technical assistance requests.
+Mr. Beebe, in his junior year of study at UofL, provides support on environmental sustainability assessments by surveying processes/equipment during on-site assessments, performing calculations, co-authoring assessment reports and providing research for technical assistance requests.